VyasRSrinivasan/stock-market-prediction/README.md

 | **Google Gemini** | `gemini-2.0-flash` | Limited | OpenAI-compatible endpoint (`generativelanguage.googleapis.com`) |
 | **DeepSeek** | `deepseek-chat` | No | OpenAI-compatible endpoint (`api.deepseek.com`) |

-**How to enable:** select a provider from the sidebar dropdown (Groq is pre-selected), optionally enter your own API key, tick **Generate AI Analysis**, then click Run Simulation.
-On the hosted app, Groq works without any key.
+**How to enable:** select a provider from the sidebar dropdown (Groq is pre-selected), optionally enter your own API key (the field is marked **optional** when a shared key exists), tick **Generate AI Analysis**, then click Run Simulation.
+All providers work without a personal key on the hosted app.
+If a shared key's balance is exhausted, the app surfaces a warning and prompts the user to supply their own key.

 **What happens when enabled:**